Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 Now, uncomment the line referring to 'operands/all-operands.yaml' in [kustomization.yaml](./argocd/kustomization.yaml)

-The all-operands.yaml ApplicationSet generates ArgoCD applications for Platforn Navigator, API Connect, OpenShift Logging and OpenShift Monitoring by default.
-This is a good starting point, since some of the other capabilities require DNS setup to correctly generate certificates.
-In later steps you can add these capabilities.
+The all-operands.yaml ApplicationSet generates ArgoCD applications for Platform Navigator, API Connect, MQ (a sample queue manager), OpenShift Logging and OpenShift Monitoring by default.

 If you have enabled the webhook earlier, ArgoCD will refresh and trigger install of the capabilities.
 If you didn't, open ArgoCD and refresh the bootstrap application in the UI.
 This happens automatically after 3 minutes.